-Drink to thirst during your ultra.
+Drink to thirst during your adventure.
 Drinking a liquid which includes carbohydrate and electrolytes increases fluid absorption and fluid retention to help avoid dehydration.

 We lose electrolytes (mainly sodium) during exercise through sweating, especially when exercising in the heat.
-To identify how much salt you lose during exercise and how to replenish lost electrolytes, we'd recommend a Sweat Test
+For a full hydration plan and to identify how much salt you lose during exercise we'd recommend a Sweat Test.